 Because this grant program is highly competitive, we developed a two-stage application process using our Online Grants Manager.
 Applicants submit a short Letter of Interest (LOI) online that requires a 2,500 character (@400 word) summary.
 These are evaluated by our staff, and a limited number of organizations are invited to submit a full application (funding is not guaranteed to those invited to submit a full application).

 Organizations may be part of applications as a partner organization for more than one project during a single grant round, or multiple projects within a calendar year, but may only receive funding as lead applicant once in a year.

 Click here to preview the LOI questions.

-All LOIs must be submitted electronically via the Online Grants Manager.
+All LOIs and applications must be submitted electronically via the Online Grants Manager.
 Visit our Online Grants Center to learn more about how to use the Grants Manager, including accessing your existing account or registering for the first time.
 The electronic LOI form will be available approximately 6 weeks in advance of the deadline after logging in to your account.

 First Round Deadlines for 2017